JetBrains/phpstorm-workshop/workshop/12_Tools/02_Composer.md

 1. Initialize Composer in the current directory.
 In the _Project_ tool window, use the context menu to choose the _Composer | Init Composer_ action.
    Let the IDE download `Composer.phar` to a folder on disk.
+   > _Please note that as of March 2019 you would need a local PHP interpreter installed to use composer.
+Composer over remote PHP interpreter [isn't supported](https://youtrack.jetbrains.com/issue/WI-23544) yet._
 2. A `composer.json` file is generated and the _Add dependency_ option appears in the the Composer context menu.
 3. Add a dependency on `phpoffice/phpexcel`.
 Install the `dev-master` version.
 4. Note the `vendor` folder has been added to the project, in which Composer generated the `autoload.php` file.